wp-plugins/events-manager-extended/readme.txt

 * Bugfix: Hack to make the google maps window size correct before the map is shown, so it's not cut off the first time
 * Bugfix: Fixed private events to be totally hidden
 * Bugfix: for correct RSS validation, <item> should start on a newline
+* Bugfix: escape some chars for RSS feeds